£13.60 – £16.80

 Then Del was murdered.
 Electrocuted inside a giant disco ball.
 Someone had given him the shock of his life ...

 Host your own Seventies murder mystery game; suitable for 6 - 10 players; Virtual or At Home options.
 Instant download.

 Polite notes: please check how many wish to play BEFORE purchase.
-The two free optional/minor characters are fully integrated and are suspects but have slightly smaller roles.
+The two optional/minor characters are fully integrated and are suspects but have slightly smaller roles.